 No matter where you live you can still find people, either online or offline, to speak with in German.
 I connect with German speakers by:

-- Browsing italki. italki is my go-to place to find native German speakers.
+- Browsing Preply.
+Preply is my go-to place to find native German speakers.
 The prices are reasonable (especially compared to private, face-to-face lessons) and you can meet in the comfort of your own home.
 Plus, Preply has a nice selection of tutors that can help you learn German.